szabadkai/quietQuadrantv2/docs/transmissions.md

 -   "Area secure.
 Enjoy the quiet.
 It’s the only part of this job that's free."
 -   "Nice work.
 The board of directors is slightly less disappointed in your performance today."
 -   "Wave down.
 You're still breathing.
 Command owes the betting pool fifty credits."
+-   "Sector clear.
+I'd clap, but my hands are full of paperwork you just generated."
+-   "HQ here.
+All targets neutralized.
+The silence is almost suspicious.
+Stay sharp."
+-   "Wave complete.
+You've earned a participation trophy.
+It's imaginary, but so is your hazard pay."
+-   "Command to Viper-1.
+Hostiles down.
+Your ship's warranty is now void.
+Worth it."
+-   "Nice shooting.
+The scrap dealers are already fighting over salvage rights."
+-   "Wave clear.
+That was almost graceful.
+Almost."
+-   "HQ here.
+Threat eliminated.
+The next wave is already jealous of how fast you killed this one."
+-   "All hostiles down.
+Your kill count just made someone in accounting cry."
+-   "Sector secure.
+For the next twelve seconds.
+Maybe fifteen if you're lucky."
+-   "Wave down.
+You're making this look easy.
+It's not.
+But you're making it look that way."
+-   "Command here.
+Clean sweep.
+The void thanks you for the new asteroid field."
+-   "Hostiles eliminated.
+Somewhere, a Drifter's family is very disappointed."
+-   "Wave clear.
+Your efficiency rating just went from 'acceptable' to 'mildly impressive.'"
+-   "HQ to Viper-1.
+All targets down.
+The coffee machine just broke in celebration.
+Unrelated, probably."
+-   "Sector clear.
+You've got a few seconds to contemplate your life choices before the next wave."
+-   "Nice work out there.
+The insurance adjusters are weeping, but that's their problem."
+-   "Wave complete.
+Command is updating your file from 'expendable' to 'slightly less expendable.'"
+-   "All hostiles neutralized.
+The void is 0.003% safer.
+You're welcome, universe."
+-   "HQ here.
+Wave down.
+Your heart rate suggests you're either excited or terrified.
+Both are valid."
+-   "Command to Viper-1.
+Threat eliminated.
+The next batch is already lining up.
+They never learn."

 ---